scc-digitalhub/sdk-docs/docs/how-to/what-can-i-do.md

 # What can I do?

-A compact, skimmable list of common tasks you can perform with the Digitalhub SDK and where to find short examples or deeper docs.
+A compact list of common tasks you can perform with the Digitalhub SDK and where to find short examples or deeper docs.

 ---